 Arguably one of the most underrated romance dramas of all time, ‘The Bridges of Madison County is an astonishingly nuanced and complexly layered drama that explores the themes of infidelity and love.
 It tells the story of a married woman who falls in love with a photographer but is forced to make the decision of her life in a span of just a couple of days.
-Francesca is living a seemingly happy married life but deep inside she is a sad soul having to live with the fact that she’s been living all her life for the people around her and not for herself.
-The performances are beyond brilliant and Clint Eastwood‘s direction gives the film a distinctively human touch that makes it such an emotionally overwhelming experience.
+Francesca is living a seemingly happy married life, but deep inside, she is a sad soul having to live with the fact that she’s been living all her life for the people around her and not for herself.
+The performances are beyond brilliant, and Clint Eastwood‘s direction gives the film a distinctively human touch, making it an emotionally overwhelming experience.

 Read More: Best Movies About Old People